-Royal Museum of the Army and Military History#6 in Best Things To Do in Brussels
+Royal Museum of the Armed Forces and Military History#10 in Best Things To Do in Brussels

-For those of you interested in military history, this museum makes for a great afternoon.
-Located in the Cinquantenaire district, the Royal Museum of the Army and Military History (Musée Royal de l'Armée et d' Histoire Militaire) traces the world's violent past back to the Middle Ages, displaying weaponry, uniforms, documents and technology from various points in time.
-You should spend a fair amount of time in the airplane hangar, which features 80 different aircraft.
-The museum also hosts educational activities for all ages, making it a great place for children and adults to explore.
+For those interested in military history, this museum makes for a great afternoon.
+Located within Cinquantenaire Park, the Royal Museum of the Armed Forces and Military History traces the world's military history over the last 10 centuries, displaying weaponry, uniforms and airplanes from various points in time.
+Spend a fair amount of time in the airplane hangar, which features some 130 aircraft, including zeppelins, F-16s and more.

 More Best Things To Do in Brussels